aperkes/BehaveAI/README.md

 Tracking flies on lilly pads using three primary motion classes (_walk_, _fly_ and _display_).
 When the flies aren't moving they're difficult to spot in the motion stream, so we also add a primary static class (_rest_) to find them from the static stream.
 However, the static classifier will be able to see all the cases of flies walking, flying or displaying that aren't classed as _rest_.
 This would likely confuse the static classifier because a walking fly looks a lot like a resting fly.
 So we add _motion_blocks_static = true_ to hide all the instances of walking, flying or displaying flies from the static classifier.

 We also want to determine the sex of each fly from its wing markings, so add _male_ and _female_ as secondary static classes.
-However, whe displaying or in flight these wing marking won't be visible, so we can tell the model to ignore running the secondary classifier for these cases (_ignore_secondary = display, fly_).
+However, when displaying or in flight these wing marking won't be visible, so we can tell the model to ignore running the secondary classifier for these cases (_ignore_secondary = display, fly_).
 Finally, flies will often be detected by both the motion and static classifier, but the motion one will be more reliable and make very few false positive errors, so we set this to be the dominant stream for detections (_dominant_source = motion_).
 This only affects the video output - data from both streams are saved in the output.

 _BehaveAI_settings.ini_ file: